-At national level, 33.9 percent of households used electricity as a main source of lighting energy.
-This was followed by touch, used by 31.1 percent of the households.
-At national level, 49.3 percent of the households used collected firewood as the main source of cooking energy; followed by purchased charcoal with 35.8 percent and electricity.
+At national level, the main source of energy used for lighting by households was electricity at 33.9 percent followed by a torch at 31.1 percent.
+Further, 49.3 percent of the households used collected firewood as their main source of energy for cooking, followed by purchased charcoal at 35.8 percent and electricity at 8.5 percent.